-Both can represent plaintiffs in lawsuits, however litigators deal with the filing of papers with the courts, and request documents from the defense.
+Both can represent plaintiffs in lawsuits, however, litigators deal with the filing of papers with the courts, and request documents from the defense.
 They spend a lot of time dealing with documents and writing letters.
 When litigators want a ruling for their client they put the request in writing, called a motion.

 This is known as a “motions practice.”
 Litigators tend to be tethered to their offices, computers, and phones.
 From time to time they interview witnesses, review documents at their client’s location, or go to depositions.

 Most people have a distorted view of how injury lawyers work with regard to trial law.
-The primary distortion about a Pennsylvania injury lawyer is that we go to trial with every case.
+The primary distortion about an injury lawyer is that we go to trial with every case.
 In fact, non-criminal trials, like an accident case, almost never go to trial.
 More than 90 percent are resolved before trial.

 The most important difference between litigators and trial lawyers is the experience they bring to the equation.
 Don’t assume that the injury lawyer who knows how to write motions or take depositions has experience handling a trial situation.
-Litigators spend so much time in their ofices that appearing before an actual judge causes some of them to suffer from anxiety when appearing in an actual courtroom, before an actual judge, and your case suffers.
+Litigators spend so much time in their offices that appearing before an actual judge causes some of them to suffer from anxiety when appearing in an actual courtroom, before an actual judge, and your case suffers.